AthanasiosKwn/AthanasiosKwn/README.md

 - 👋 Hello, I’m Athanasios Konstantakopoulos.
 I have a BSc in Physics from the University of Patras, Greece and I am currently a graduate student at the Department of Computer Engineering and Informatics of the same University, pursuing a Master's Degree in "Information Processing Systems and Machine Intelligence".

-- 👨‍💻 "I have a keen interest in all things related to Science and Technology (definitely a nerd 🤓!), with a particular focus on Data Science, Image and Video Processing, Computer Vision, and Machine Learning."
+- 👨‍💻 "I have a keen interest in all things related to Science and Technology (definitely a nerd 🤓!), with a particular focus on Machine Learning, Computer Vision and Data Science."

 - 🛫 I am currently focused on my Master's thesis, working on the problem of UAV visual localization.
 I also work as a teacher, instructing various STEM subjects.